glucasroe/glucasroe.github.io/_posts/2015-12-07-a-taxonomy-of-prototyping-tools.markdown

 title: A Taxonomy of Prototyping Tools
 date: '2015-12-07 14:26:56'
 image: posts/imported/2015/12/prototyping-taxonomy.jpg
-tags:
-- tools
 ---

 On [Designer Hangout](https://www.designerhangout.co/), I moderate one of the more popular channels, `#resources_tools`.
 With the glut of new prototyping tools that have been released this year, I&rsquo;ve found myself grouping them into quick categories so I can talk about them more easily (and understand where the new things fit in.)
 I&rsquo;ve been working on a project to better explore this range of tools (In the same vein as [Cooper&rsquo;s work on this](http://www.cooper.com/prototyping-tools))&mdash;but it&rsquo;s also useful to have a vocabulary to talk about these different tools.

 <div class="anchor-links">
 <a href="#definition">Definition</a>